hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2023-07-16-security-redis-cache-exposed/index.md

 Between July 9 and July 16, 2023, one of Hachyderm’s Redis cache servers was exposed to the public internet.
 On July 16, 2023, the Hachyderm Infrastructure team identified a misconfiguration of our firewall on the cache server which allowed access to the redis interface from the public Internet.
 After a routine system update, the nftables firewall service was not brought up automatically after a restart, which exposed the Redis cache to the internet for a period of seven days.

+During the exposure, an unknown third party attempted to reconfigure our Redis server to act as a replica for a Redis server they controlled.
+Lucikly, the reconfiguration contained an error which triggered a protective read-only mode in the Hachyderm Redis.

 Normally, Hachyderm servers run nftables to block all except necessary traffic from the Internet.
 We leverage Tailscale for server-to-server communication and only expose ports to the Internet as needed to run Mastodon and administer the systems.

 As of July 16, 2023 11:17 UTC, the Hachyderm team has corrected the configuration on our systems and blocked external actors from accessing this Redis instance.
+While we do not have any direct evidence the information in the cache was deliberately exfiltrated, because this was exposed to the public internet, we assume the data was compromised.

 ## Impact